 The Scholarship Program Students

-Geovanny - After graduating with a degree in psychology from university in Cancún, I plan to give back to my community where there is a need for my services and continue to spread the philosophy of humanism and service to people that I so strongly believe in."
+Geovanny - "After graduating with a degree in Psychology from university in Cancún, I plan to give back to my community where there is a need for my services and continue to spread the philosophy of humanism and service to people that I so strongly believe in."
 Geovanny's education and training will help the entire island through his work as a paramedic and with various other organizations, including the Isla Diabetes Clinic.